ShadowKitty42/ONI-Archipelago/README.md

 2. Extract the `oni_world.zip` file and you should have a folder called `oni` (It is recommended to delete `oni_world.zip` after extracting it.)
 3. Download the attached YAML and modify any options you deem necessary and place it in your Players directory in your Archipelago Installation.
 You can choose any combination of DLC listed in the YAML, just make sure when you start a new game that you choose the same combination.
 The only Goal currrently implemented is to complete the Research Tree.
 4. Run "Generate" either through the executable or the AP launcher.
-5. In your `Output` directory, extract the ZIP and find the `.json` file generated.
-This will be needed in "Installing the mod" below.
+5. The result will be in your `Output` directory.
+This can be uploaded to [Archipelago Host Game](https://archipelago.gg/uploads) to use Archipelago servers as the host.
+Or it can be ran locally by extracting the ZIP and running the `.archipelago` file.

 ## Installing the Mod